syncfusion-content/maui-docs/MAUI/Scheduler/day-week-views.md

 ## Number of days visible in the days view

-The [.NET MAUI Scheduler](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html) number of visible days in the day, week and workweek can be adjusted by changing the [NumberOfVisibleDays]() property of [DaysView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerDaysView.html).
+The [.NET MAUI Scheduler](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html) number of visible days in the day, week, and workweek can be adjusted by changing the [NumberOfVisibleDays]() property of the [DaysView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerDaysView.html).

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="5" %}